Superfund Sites in Reuse in California

 - Sites in Reuse: Former Landfill Property (PDF)

-The Pacific Coast Pipeline Superfund site is a 55-acre area located just east of the city of Fillmore in Ventura County, California.
-A former petroleum refinery operated on the property from about 1915 to 1950.
+The Pacific Coast Pipeline Superfund site is a 55-acre area located east of the city of Fillmore in Ventura County, California.
+A petroleum refinery was on-site from about 1915 to 1950.
 Texaco Inc., now a subsidiary of Chevron Corporation, acquired the refinery in 1928.
-The refinery shut down in 1950, was largely dismantled by 1951 and converted to a crude oil pumping station by 1952.
+It shut down in 1950, was largely dismantled by 1951 and converted to a crude oil pumping station by 1952.
 Improper disposal practices contaminated soil with lead and polycyclic aromatic hydrocarbons and contaminated groundwater with volatile organic compounds.
-EPA added the site to the National Priorities List (NPL) in September 1989.
+EPA added the site to the National Priorities List in September 1989.
 In 1992, EPA selected pumping and treatment of contaminated groundwater as the long-term remedy.
 The responsible party put in two extraction wells and a soil vapor extraction system.
 The systems reduced the amount of benzene in groundwater but could not clean the groundwater to meet drinking water standards.
 EPA approved the shutdown of the systems in 2002.
 In 2011, EPA selected a remedy for contaminated soil and changed the remedy for groundwater.
 Surface soil cleanup finished in 2014.
-EPA took the surface soil portion of the site off the NPL in 2018.
-Groundwater concentrations are trending toward site cleanup goals and the groundwater remedy has transitioned to monitored natural attenuation, a process where naturally occurring processes reduce contamination..
+EPA took the surface soil part of the site off the NPL in 2018.
+Groundwater concentrations are trending toward site cleanup goals and the groundwater remedy has transitioned to monitored natural attenuation, a process where naturally occurring processes reduce contamination.
 Institutional controls are in place to restrict land and groundwater use.
-Infrastructure on site includes electric utilities that support cleanup activities and solar power facilities.
+Infrastructure on-site includes electric utilities that support cleanup activities and solar power facilities.
 Development of a 3-megawatt solar facility began in 2020.
-The 11,000-module facility started running in September 2021, delivering electricity to Ventura County residents and businesses and reducing the county’s emissions by about 5%.
-The facility is projected to save the county up to $4.5 million over its 25-year lifetime.
+The 11,000-module facility started running in September 2021, delivering an alternate source of electricity to Ventura County residents and businesses.

 For more information:

 The 4-acre Pemaco Maywood Superfund site is located along the Los Angeles River in Maywood, California.
-A chemical mixing facility was on site from the 1940s to 1991.
+A chemical mixing facility was on-site from the 1940s to 1991.
 In 1993, a fire destroyed the plant.
-EPA found hazardous chemicals in soil and groundwater.
-EPA added the site to the National Priorities List (NPL) in 1999.
-EPA finished treating the most contaminated soils using electrical resistive heating in 2008.
-A carbon-based treatment system for soil vapors and groundwater continues to operate.
-A solar-powered energy system provides supplemental energy to the treatment plant.
-The 3.4-kilowatt-hour solar energy system produces about 5,700 kilowatt hours annually, offsetting about 3.3 tons of carbon dioxide emissions each year.
+EPA identified hazardous chemicals in the soil and groundwater, leading to the site's addition to the National Priorities List in 1999.
+In 2008, EPA completed the treatment of the most contaminated soils using electrical resistive heating.
+A carbon-based treatment system for soil vapors and groundwater remains in operation, supported by a solar-powered energy system.
+The 3.4-kilowatt solar system generates about 5,700 kilowatt hours annually, reducing carbon dioxide emissions by about 3.3 tons each year.
 The city of Maywood and The Trust for Public Land incorporated the site into a community park as part of the Los Angeles River Greenway project.
 Maywood Riverfront Park opened in 2006.
 It includes soccer fields, basketball courts, a play area, native plant landscaping and picnic areas.
-EPA, in conjunction with the city of Maywood, redeveloped an additional part of the site as part of the park.
+EPA, in conjunction with the city of Maywood, redeveloped another part of the site as part of the park.
 This area opened to the public in 2018.
 It features walkways, lighting, gazebos, benches and barbeques.
 Today, Maywood Riverfront Park continues to offer much-needed athletic and recreation facilities in a heavily populated urban area.
+The California Department of Toxic Substances Control is the lead agency for the site.

 For more information:

 The 23-acre Ralph Gray Trucking Co.
-Superfund site is in a residential neighborhood in Westminster, California.
-During the 1930s, Murdy Dairy Farm was on site.
+Superfund site is in Westminster, California.
+In the 1930s, Murdy Dairy Farm was on-site.
 Beginning in 1936, Ralph Gray collected acid sludge, oil field wastes and oil refinery wastes and put them in four unlined pits at the farm.
 Ralph Gray abandoned the disposal pits in the late 1930s.
 The pits remained undisturbed until the construction of 75 homes in the late 1950s.
-At that point, the development company buried hazardous substances from the pits in two unlined trenches and cut through the backyard areas of about 25 of the lots before building the homes.
-After repeated complaints from residents when black sludge and seep material appeared in their yards, EPA added the site to the National Priorities List (NPL) in 1992.
-EPA removal actions included razing and restoration of backyard improvements, such as house additions, swimming pools, decks, other structures and landscaping.
-Cleanup and restoration contractors razed and reconstructed several houses built directly above waste deposits.
-The contractors removed visible material and excavated at least 5 more feet into the clean soil.
+Before construction, the homebuilders buried hazardous substances from the pits in two unlined trenches that cut through the backyard areas of about 25 lots.
+Residents reported black sludge and seep material in their yards.
+EPA added the site to the National Priorities List in 1992.
+EPA’s removal actions included razing and restoration of backyard improvements, such as house additions, swimming pools, decks, other structures and landscaping.
+Cleanup and restoration contractors took down several houses and rebuilt them directly above waste deposits.
+The contractors removed visible material and dug at least 5 more feet into the clean soil.
 After the removal work, EPA restored affected yards and structures.
 EPA also provided financial compensation to owners of demolished homes as part of the cleanup effort so that owners could rebuild or replace their homes.
 EPA completed all restoration work in 1997.
-The site remains in continued residential use.
 EPA took the site off the NPL in 2004.
+The site is in continued residential use.

 For more information:

-The Middlefield-Ellis-Whisman (MEW) Superfund Study Area is in Mountain View, California.
-The MEW Study Area includes three National Priorities List (NPL) sites: the Fairchild Semiconductor Corp.
-(Mountain View Plant) Superfund site, the Intel Corp.
-(Mountain View Plant) Superfund site and the Raytheon Company Superfund site.
+The Middlefield-Ellis-Whisman Superfund Study Area is in Mountain View, California.
+The MEW Study Area includes three National Priorities List sites: the Raytheon Corp.
+Superfund site, the Fairchild Semiconductor Corp.
+(Mountain View Plant) Superfund site and the Intel Corp.
+(Mountain View Plant) Superfund site.
 Several other facilities and parts of the Naval Air Station Moffett Field federal facility Superfund site are also part of the MEW Study Area.
 From the 1960s to 1980s, several facilities, including semiconductor, electronics manufacturing, and metal finishing companies, operated in the MEW area.
-These facilities used solvents, primarily trichloroethene (TCE), which were released to the subsurface during operations, handling, and from leaks in tanks and piping.
-EPA added the MEW sites to the NPL in 1986.
+These facilities used solvents, primarily trichloroethene, which were released to the subsurface during operations, handling and from leaks in tanks and piping.
+EPA added the Raytheon Superfund site to the NPL in 1986.
 In 1989, EPA selected a cleanup remedy to address facility-specific soil and groundwater source areas and regional groundwater contamination across the MEW Study Area.
 The soil remedy included excavating contaminated soil and soil vapor extraction and treatment.
-The soil cleanup finished in 2001.
-The groundwater remedy includes barriers beneath the surface to contain contaminants, and extraction and treatment systems to control and clean up groundwater contamination.
+Soil cleanup finished in 2001.
+The groundwater remedy includes slurry walls - barriers beneath the surface to contain contaminants, and extraction and treatment systems to control and clean up groundwater contamination.
 In 2010, EPA selected a remedy to address the subsurface to indoor air pathway (vapor intrusion) for existing buildings and new buildings in the vapor intrusion study area.
 Groundwater treatment and monitoring and vapor intrusion monitoring and mitigation are ongoing.
 New residential and commercial office developments have been built with vapor intrusion control systems.
-The Fairchild Semiconductor Corp.
-(Mountain View Plant) site properties are now in reuse as an office complex for a major multi-national technology company and hosts other commercial office buildings.
-The Intel Corp.
-(Mountain View Plant) site properties are planned for redevelopment.
-The Raytheon Company site properties include several commercial businesses, including a software developer.
+Commercial office buildings are currently unoccupied at the former Raytheon facility properties.

-As of December 2023, EPA had data on one on-site business.
-This business employed 31 people and generated an estimated $2,930,000 in annual sales revenue.
+As of December 2024, EPA had data on 2 on-site businesses.
+These businesses employed 52 people and generated an estimated $8,260,000 in annual sales revenue.
 For additional information click here.

 For more information:

-The 13.19-acre Rhone-Poulenc Inc./Zoëcon Corp. site is in East Palo Alto, California.
+The 13-acre Rhone-Poulenc Inc./Zoecon Corp. site is in East Palo Alto, California.
 It includes a former pesticide manufacturing plant, a sludge pond and a chemical storage facility.
-From the late 1950s to the early 1970s, operators stored hazardous waste drums on site.
+From the late 1950s to the early 1970s, workers stored hazardous waste drums on-site.
 Some of the drums leaked.
-In 1980, an investigation by new site owners found arsenic contamination in soil and groundwater, the result of improper handling of pesticides.
-EPA proposed adding the site to the National Priorities List (NPL) in 1984 and removed it from consideration in 1989.
-The California Department of Health Services (DOHS) led the cleanup, which addressed contaminated soil and groundwater.
+In 1980, an investigation by new site owners found arsenic contamination in soil and groundwater.
+EPA proposed adding the site to the National Priorities List in 1984 and removed it from consideration in 1989.
+The California Department of Health Services led the cleanup, which addressed contaminated soil and groundwater.
 Most of the site is not in use.
 Part of the Bay Trail, a 500-mile regional walking and cycling trail around San Francisco Bay, crosses the site.

 For more information:

 The Rockets, Fireworks, and Flares Superfund site, formerly known as the B.F.
 Goodrich Superfund site, consists of a 160-acre industrial area in Rialto, California, and a 6-mile-long area of groundwater contamination.
 In the 1940s, the U.S. Army used part of the site to store ammunition and weapons.
 Defense contractors and fireworks manufacturers used the land after World War II.
-Operators handled perchlorate salts and other hazardous chemicals and disposed of chemical wastes on site.
+Operators handled perchlorate salts and other hazardous chemicals and disposed of chemical wastes on-site.
 Chemicals seeped into the ground and contaminated the groundwater.
-The underground water supply is a critical source of drinking water for residents and businesses in Rialto and surrounding communities.
+The underground water supply is a critical source of drinking water for residents and businesses in Rialto and nearby communities.
 The California Regional Water Quality Control Board led initial efforts to address the contamination.
-EPA added the site to the National Priorities List (NPL) in 2009.
-The Goodrich Corporation, Emhart Industries (a corporate successor to West Coast Loading Corporation), Pyro Spectaculars, American Promotional Events and others entered into agreements with EPA to pay for cleanup at the site.
-With EPA oversight, Emhart Industries completed the construction of the first of two groundwater cleanup projects in 2023.
+EPA added the site to the National Priorities List in 2009.
+The Goodrich Corporation, Emhart Industries (a corporate successor to West Coast Loading Corporation), Pyro Spectaculars, American Promotional Events and others entered into agreements with EPA to pay for the cleanup.
+With EPA’s oversight, Emhart Industries completed the construction of the first of two groundwater cleanup projects in 2023.
 EPA finalized its second groundwater cleanup plan in 2022.
-The plan includes removing and treating contaminated groundwater, preventing the spread of contaminated groundwater, and making the treated groundwater available as a drinking water source.
-Further soil and groundwater testing is ongoing.
-Pyro Spectaculars and American Promotional Events remain active on site.
-Other industrial businesses remain active on site as well.
+It includes removing and treating contaminated groundwater, preventing the spread of contaminated groundwater, and making the treated groundwater available as a drinking water source.
+More soil and groundwater testing is ongoing.
+Pyro Spectaculars and American Promotional Events remain active on-site.
+Other industrial businesses remain active on-site as well.
 They include a concrete pipe manufacturer.
+The site also includes residential areas above the groundwater plume.

 For more information:

-The San Fernando Valley (Area 1) Superfund site (SFV Area 1) is one of four Superfund sites in California’s San Fernando Valley that were added to the National Priorities List (NPL) in 1986.
-The site covers about 20 square miles and includes the areas of North Hollywood and Burbank.
+The San Fernando Valley (Area 1) Superfund site is one of four Superfund sites in California’s San Fernando Valley.
+The site covers about 20 square miles.
+It includes the areas of North Hollywood and Burbank.
 The San Fernando Valley groundwater basin provides drinking water to residents of the cities of Los Angeles, Burbank and Glendale.
-Decades of aerospace and manufacturing activities in the San Fernando Valley contaminated the groundwater aquifer with chromium and volatile organic compounds (VOCs).
-Sampling done in 1980 under a state-wide effort to identify groundwater contamination found high levels of VOCs in city wells in the area.
+Decades of aerospace and manufacturing activities in the San Fernando Valley contaminated the groundwater aquifer with chromium and volatile organic compounds.
+Sampling in 1980 under a statewide effort to identify groundwater contamination found high levels of VOCs in city wells in the area.
 EPA added the site to the National Priorities List in 1986.
-EPA oversees the cleanup of contaminated groundwater.
+The agency oversees the cleanup of contaminated groundwater.
 Cleanup includes extraction and treatment of contaminated groundwater.
 Two groundwater pump-and-treat systems have operated in the North Hollywood and Burbank areas since 1989 and 1996, respectively.
 Treated groundwater from the Burbank groundwater treatment system provides a municipal water source for the community.
 The treated groundwater saves the municipality millions of dollars every year.
-This heavily developed urban area is a mix of residential, commercial, and industrial land uses.
+This urban area includes residential, commercial and industrial areas.
 In 2001, part of the site (Lockheed Martin's B-1 area) was redeveloped for commercial uses, called the Burbank Empire Center.
-In 2005, the Burbank Airport Commerce Center was built on site; it includes commercial and light industrial uses.
-Since 1930, Hollywood Burbank Airport has operated on site.
+In 2005, the Burbank Airport Commerce Center was built on-site; it includes commercial and light industrial uses.
+Since 1930, Hollywood Burbank Airport has been active on-site.

 For more information: